BarCohen-dot/BarCohen-dot/README.md

-👋 Hi, I'm **Bar Cohen**, a graduate in **Information Systems (B.Sc)** with a specialization in **Data Science**.
+# 👋 Hi, I'm **Bar Cohen**

+🎓 **Graduate in Information Systems (B.Sc)** with a specialization in **Data Science**.
-I’m passionate about transforming data into actionable insights through **machine learning**, **AI**, and **software engineering**.
+I’m passionate about transforming data into actionable insights through **Machine Learning (ML)**, **Artificial Intelligence (AI)**, and **Software Engineering**.

-🚀 **Career Overview**
+---

+## 🚀 Career Overview

-My professional journey began as a practical mechanical engineer and IDF technical team member, where I developed strong analytical and problem-solving skills.
-This foundation led me to specialize in Information Systems and Data Science — bridging technology, data, and innovation.
+My professional journey began as a **Practical Mechanical Engineer** and **IDF Technical Team Member**, where I developed strong analytical and problem-solving skills.

-🎯 **Focus Areas**
+This experience inspired me to specialize in **Information Systems** and **Data Science**, bridging technology, data, and innovation to solve complex challenges.

+---

+## 🎯 Focus Areas

+* Building intelligent and data-driven systems
+* Developing predictive machine learning models
+* Designing scalable and secure software solutions

-I enjoy building intelligent systems, developing predictive models, and designing scalable solutions that optimize performance and security.
-My recent final project involved predicting cybersecurity incidents at Microsoft using machine learning algorithms — integrating real-world data to enhance system resilience.
+💡 My recent final project focused on predicting **cybersecurity incidents at Microsoft** using machine learning algorithms — integrating real-world data to enhance system resilience and reliability.

+---

-🌱 **Driven and Adaptable**
+## 🌱 Driven and Adaptable

 I’m committed to continuous learning, growth, and collaboration.
-I combine technical depth with curiosity and a proactive approach to problem-solving.
+I combine technical depth with curiosity, creativity, and a proactive approach to problem-solving.

-🤝 **Let’s Collaborate!**
+---

+## 🤝 Let’s Collaborate!

-I’m open to collaborating on projects involving AI, ML, data-driven systems, or cybersecurity — especially those that make an impact through technology and innovation.
+I’m open to collaborating on projects involving **AI**, **ML**, **data-driven applications**, or **cybersecurity** — especially those that push the boundaries of innovation and create real impact.

+---

-📫 **How to Reach Me**
+## 📫 How to Reach Me

-Connect with me on [LinkedIn](https://www.linkedin.com/in/bar--cohen-).
+Connect with me on [**LinkedIn**](https://www.linkedin.com/in/bar--cohen-)

-⚡ **Fun Fact**
+---

+## ⚡ Fun Fact

-Outside of tech, I enjoy exploring innovative product ideas, from smart systems to AI-driven solutions that simplify everyday life.
+Outside of tech, I enjoy exploring **innovative product ideas** — from smart systems to **AI-driven solutions** that simplify everyday life and enhance user experience.